DouglasFreshHabian/D00rb3ll/README.md

 ## Methodology: 🔍🌍

-In this video we gained a non-interactive shell on an IoT device by connecting a usb-to-ttl adpater to the RX and TX pads on the board of the device.
-We used `minicom` for a serial shell with a baud rate of 115200.
-Though we could not interact with the device we were able to view and capture the boot up logs, which allows us to learn a lot about the device.
-This device is using an operating system called Tina Linux.
+In this video we gained a non-interactive shell on an IoT device by connecting a *usb-to-ttl* adpater to the RX and TX pads on the board of the device.
+We used `minicom` for a serial shell with a baud rate of **115200**.
+Though we could not interact with the device we were able to view and capture the boot up logs, which allowed us to learn a lot about the device.

 ### Determine the name & location of the usb-to-ttl adapter when it is plugged in:
 ```bash